 9 Altern-8 'Re-Indulge'

-Rave doesn't get more rave-y than Altern-8, the mask-wearing Sheffield duo responsible for copious piano-powered dancefloor weapons in the early '90s.
+Rave doesn't get more rave-y than Altern-8, the mask-wearing Stafford duo responsible for copious piano-powered dancefloor weapons in the early '90s.
 Gleaming piano chords and rousing synths take precedent on this one, but the Amen's present for the entirety, gently tapping away beneath all of the euphoria.

 10 LTJ Bukem 'Atlantis (I Need You)'